 Apart from its Scotlandish beauty, what’s really interesting about this destination is that it is quite an excellent place for discovering and falling in love with coffee.
 Yes, the aroma of coffee beans with overflowing waterfalls steaming over is just a delight to experience.
 Also known as Kodagu, Coorg is popular for its large cultivation of coffee and rice.

-It is also a great place for those who are the adventurous sorts.
+It is also a great place for those who are adventurous sorts.
 Yes, there are many things you can do here such as go on a trek while imbibing the pleasant views of the trails and plantations around.
-Not just that one can also witness scenic waterfalls, wide lush green fields, statutes of elephants and so much more during their visit here.
+Not just that one can also witness scenic waterfalls, wide lush green fields, statues of elephants and so much more during their visit here.

 If you are planning to travel to Coorg then the best months to do so would be from October to May.
 This is the best time to visit Coorg as during this time period the Coorg temperatures and climatic conditions are best suitable for tourists to visit and explore this phenomenal place.